Five Doha Qualifiers to Reach the Main Draw

 ✔ Polona Hercog -88- (SLO) def Sabina Sharipova -139- (UZB) 75 75

-Back to back wins for Slovenia’s Polona Hercog.
+Back-to-back wins for Slovenia’s Polona Hercog, who lives here in Doha.
 Yesterday, she easily dismantled the World #526.
 Today, she played consistent tennis against Tashkent’s Sabina Sharipova.

 In 2018, Polona started the season as the World #100, reached her 5th career Tour-level Final in Istanbul, then went 4-7 before reaching the Semifinals in Bucharest.
 She climbed as high as World #58, only to drop back to the high 80’s toward the end of the year.
 Tennis is a heady game.